Major n8n Vulnerabilities Exposed with Urgent Fixes Issued

 - February 4, 2026: Upwind discloses six CVEs in one day, highlighting workflow isolation failures.

-This compressed timeline reflects dozens of flaws in weeks reflects n8n’s fast growth outpacing security hardening, a trend in open-source automation tools.
+This compressed timeline reflects dozens of flaws in weeks, reflecting n8n’s fast growth outpacing security hardening, a trend in open-source automation tools.

 Mitigation Strategies

-Immediate Upgrade: Patch to at least 1.121.3 for early CVEs, 2.4.0+ for sandbox issues.
-Self-hosted users: Docker pull latest images; cloud auto-updates, but verify.
+Immediate Upgrade: Patch to at least 1.121.3 for early CVEs and 2.4.0+ for sandbox issues.
+Self-hosted users: Docker pulls the latest images; cloud auto-updates, but verify.

 Credential Hygiene: Rotate all API keys, OAuth tokens, and encryption keys post-exposure.
 Audit workflows for anomalies like new outbound calls.

-Exposure Reduction: Firewall n8n endpoints; avoid public webhooks; monitor logs for suspicious executions.
+Exposure Reduction: Firewall n8n endpoints, avoid public webhooks, and monitor logs for suspicious executions.
 Integrate with tools like your n8n-Salesforce flows only after patching.

-Long-Term Hardening: Enable runtime node blocking; use isolated execution envs; regular security scans.
+Long-Term Hardening: Enable runtime node blocking, use isolated execution environments, and perform regular security scans.
 For AI workflows, validate prompts and data inputs rigorously.

 Why It Matters Now